So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 - Glossika (lots of sentences with useful vocabulary and grammar patterns)

-- 12-in-12 Challenge Spanish: our own Spanish language course, lasting 12 weeks.
+- Spring Spanish Challenge: my own Spanish language course, lasting 12 weeks.
 Registration opens every once in a while; if you'd like more information, I recommend you read the book first so you get an even better understanding of how you can achieve effortless conversations in Spanish (and any other language, for that matter).

 There you go: 10 tips that will help you to learn Spanish fast.
 Some of these tips were obvious, other ones might have required you to start thinking differently about learning Spanish, and learning languages in general.
 But I can tell you: all of these tips are based on learning 5 languages myself, and helping thousands of language learners learn languages with the Effortless Conversations Method as well.